Elikariuki/G2-13-Final_Project/Technical Report.md

 Additionally, it is essential to define GlobalTech Solutions’ business goals, which involves determining which services and modules should be retained.
 What is the company’s main focus or motivation for this migration?
 Scalability, flexibility, cost-effectiveness, innovation, expansion, compliance?

-**Tools for Assessment**
-Azure Migrate: discover and assess on-premise workloads, and the suitability of moving workloads to the cloud
-- Azure Migrate: Server Assessment, Azure Migrate: Database Assessment
-<br/>Azure Advisor: A free tool that provides best practices to optimize cost, security, and performance

 #### <ins>Public-facing e-commerce Application</ins>

 <ins>Overview of component</ins>